 Certification under Option Alpha should be approved by a suitably qualified actuary (which does not need to be the Scheme Actuary), appointed by the trustees for this purpose.
 The methodology totals all contributions received over the certification period and then deducts those elements which do not serve to reduce the difference between the Scheme's assets and protected liabilities (or to increase the difference where the assets exceed the protected liabilities).

-The methodology does not include any allowance for investment returns, and for consistency, investment expenses paid out of Scheme assets and the corresponding contributions to cover those expenses should both be ignored in the calculations.
+The methodology does not include any allowance for investment returns, and for consistency, investment expenses paid out of Scheme assets should be ignored in the calculations.
 This relates to all investment expenses, both explicit and implicit.